caltechlibrary/springytools/README.md

 Introduction
 ------------

-There is a periodic need to work with exported LibGuide XML in Caltech Library.
-This is a golang package for working with the explorted data.
+There is a periodic need to work with exported LibGuides XML in Caltech Library.
+This is a Golang package for working with the exported data.
 Go provides a robust may of mapping simple data structures to and from XML (or JSON).
-This makes working with XML very easy in a consistant fashion.
+This makes working with XML very easy in a consistent fashion.
 It seem time to move beyond my usual Bash/sed/python scripts.

-One program is currrently provided with springytools, __lgxml2sjon__ which converts a LibGuides XML export file into JSON.
+One program is currently provided with springytools, __lgxml2sjon__ which converts a LibGuides XML export file into JSON.